Sailorperrett/me/set5/readme.md

-TODO: Reflect on what you learned this week and what is still unclear. just wrote some lines i think i got it right idk
+TODO: Reflect on what you learned this week and what is still unclear.
+I understood the exercise 1 with creating a pyramid and reading a file, just with exercise 2 i still need to work through it and understand each function.